Sports Betting Systems

 Labouchere System

-It is yet another system suitable for those with a large bankroll.
-The line can go on infinitely if you lose most of the time; sooner or later, the system will become too costly.
+It is yet another system suitable for large bankrolls.
+In theory, the sequence can go on infinitely.
+If you lose most of the time, the system will become too costly.

 Paroli Formula

-The Paroli online betting system is a positive progression formula that requires players to double their wager after each win until they hit 3 in a row.
-It’s one of the oldest betting systems, used as early as the XVI century.
-You start by betting one unit on an even money outcome to use it.
-If you lose, you bet another unit.
-If you win, you wager 2.
+The Paroli online betting system is a positive progression formula that requires punters to double their stake after each win until they hit 3 in a row.
+It’s one of the oldest systems, used as early as the 16th century.

 Parlay System

 The parlay is one of the most profitable sports betting systems, but not without flaws.
-Often called ‘let it ride,’ it requires players to increase their wager after a win, including the original betting unit and the winnings.
-The goal is to build a pyramid of winnings that will eventually cover most of your losses.
+Often called ‘let it ride,’ it requires punters to increase their wager after a win by including the original unit and the winnings.
+The goal is to gain a larger profit from a winning streak.

-Of course, betting the original unit and the winnings means you can lose it all in one sweep.
-It’s a risky betting system that few are comfortable with unless they’re willing to put all their money at risk.
+Staking the original unit and the winnings means you can lose it all in one sweep.
+It’s a risky betting system that doesn’t work in the long term.

 Insurance System